Rafting Absarokee Montana: Cookie gets "back on the boat" after two times "bucked" into the waters

 My "rafting chutzpah" was way low.

-THE CONTEMPLATIVE Matt Holtz, manager and owner of the enterprise, assured me that I would be safe with him and the crew.
-We brought along our San Diego friend, Tom Giamonco, and we all felt comforted and protected from the beginning.
+THE CONTEMPLATIVE Matt Holtz, manager and owner of Absaroka River Adventures, assured me that I would be safe with him and his crew.
+We brought along San Diego friend, Tom Giamonco.
+We all felt comforted and protected from the get-go.

 We paddled through Class III rapids and floated the beautiful Beehive Canyon, spending time observing blue heron and eagles, enjoying the moments of calm before Matt gave us orders, "okay, we need to paddle."

-raft tour.
-If you're coming to this part of Montana, you won't go wrong.
+to book a raft tour.
+If you're coming to this part of Montana, you won't go wrong on the river.

 Comments